Delta (Mumford & Sons album): Singles

 On 20 September 2018, the band released the lead single, "Guiding Light", followed by "If I Say", a promotional single on 25 October 2018.
 On 22 February 2019, "Beloved" was released as the album's second single, followed shortly after by an accompanying music video.
 "Woman" was released as the album's third and final single on 10 May 2019.
 Following the initial album cycle, the band released "Blind Leading the Blind", a song recorded during the Delta sessions but was not included on the final release.
 During the COVID-19 pandemic, the band released an early demo of the track "Forever", titled "Forever (Garage Version)", on 8 May 2020.

 Tour and Live EP

 The band embarked on the Delta Tour in promotion of the album, which began in November 2018.
-To commemorate the end of the tour, which was cut short by the COVID-19 pandemic, the band released a six-track live EP titled The Delta Tour EP, which consisted of various live recordings from the tour.
+To commemorate the end of the tour, which was cut short by the COVID-19 pandemic, the band released a six-track live EP titled Delta Tour EP, which consisted of various live recordings from the tour.
 The release included live covers of "Hurt" by Nine Inch Nails, "Blood" by the Middle East, and "With a Little Help from My Friends" by the Beatles.
 Featured guest artists included Gang of Youths and the Milk Carton Kids.